Lance corporal: Cadet forces

-Reservists in the rank of private may be promoted to the rank if they distinguish themselves during a refresher exercise or in international deployment.

-Portugal

-In the Portuguese Army, the equivalent of a lance corporal rank used to be that of anspeçada.
-This rank was replaced at the end of the 19th century by the present rank of segundo-cabo (second corporal), the former rank of cabo (corporal) being renamed primeiro-cabo (first corporal).

 Singapore

 Singapore Armed Forces

 The Lance Corporal (LCP) rank in the Singapore Armed Forces (SAF) is between the rank of Private (PTE) and Corporal (CPL).

 Lance-corporals who are appointed second-in-command/third-in-command of a section can give commands to the rest of the section.
 National servicemen are usually promoted to this rank after completing their respective vocational courses and within the first year of service.
 Servicemen who fail to pass their Individual physical proficiency test (IPPT) during their active service will have their rank capped at LCP regardless of vocation.

 A lance-corporal wears rank insignia of a single point-down chevron with an arc above it (similar to an inverted US Army PFC rank insignia).

 Uniformed youth organisations

 In the National Cadet Corps (NCC), the National Police Cadet Corps (NPCC) and the National Civil Defence Cadet Corps (NCDCC), the rank of lance corporal is below the rank of corporal.
 Generally, the rank is awarded to cadets in secondary two.
 NCC, NPCC and NCDCC lance corporals rarely, if not never, have the chance to command a squad.

 NCC lance corporals wear the same rank insignia as that of the SAF, except that the letters 'NCC' are below the insignia so as to differentiate NCC cadets from SAF personnel.
 NPCC and NCDCC lance corporals wear the same rank insignia as that of an SCDF lance corporal, except that the letters 'NPCC' and 'NCDCC' are below the insignia so as to differentiate NPCC and NCDCC cadets from Singapore Police Force and Singapore Civil Defence Force personnel respectively.